GyulyVGC/sniffnet/README.md

 <p align="center"><img alt="" src="resources/sniffnet_run_example.gif" width="85%"/></p>

 <div align="center">
-<p style="width:85%">Sniffnet is a simple yet robust packet sniffer developed with the aim to let people have a glance into their network traffic without pain,
+<p>Sniffnet is a simple yet insightful application to let you have a glance into your network traffic
-in a straightforward and comprehensible way </p>
+in a straightforward and appealing way </p>
 </div>

 <hr>